 Harvest Fair Winning Wines Are Here!

 Hooray!
-2023’s Harvest Fair award-winning wines are in, and we have to say, it’s another year of outstanding winners.
+2024’s Sonoma County Harvest Fair award-winning wines are in, and we have to say, it’s another year of outstanding winners.

 The Harvest Fair results hold a special place with us here at Oliver’s because the competition is focused exclusively on Sonoma County wines.
-With 964 entries from 126 of Sonoma County’s top wineries, the competition brings out the best of our region, and we feature the award-winning wines right away, so you can taste what the judges recently tasted and see for yourself if you agree.
+With over 900 entries from 127 of Sonoma County’s top wineries, the competition brings out the best of our region, and we feature the award-winning wines right away, so you can taste what the judges recently tasted and see for yourself if you agree.

-Be sure to check out our ad this week and the wine notes below as you make your shopping list.
+Be sure to check out our ad this week and the list of featured winners below as you make your shopping list.
 With the holidays coming up, grabbing a few of these winners will set you up well for holiday meals, entertaining, and gift giving, so take advantage of these fresh new awards to make your selections!

 Here in Sonoma County, you know that fall is near when the foliage starts to change colors, the days start to get shorter, there is a slight chill in the air, and the Sonoma County Harvest Fair Wine Competition takes place!
 The public will get a chance to taste this year’s sweepstakes winners and all the top-scoring wines at the Harvest Fair Grand Tasting Oct.
-14. Tickets for the tasting at the Sonoma County Fairgrounds are available at harvestfair.org and range from $75 to $200 per person.
+12. Tickets for the tasting at the Sonoma County Fairgrounds are available at harvestfair.org.

 The Harvest Fair awards Sweepstakes, Best of Class, Double Gold, Gold and more.
-We have a list of our favorite Best of Class and Sweepstakes winners being featured this week below.
+We have a list of our favorite Best of Class and Double Gold winners being featured this week below.

 The type of award/medal a wine can win is a lengthy one.
 Have you ever wondered what each of those classifications means?
 Wine competitions may seem a little convoluted to the layperson, but with a little background knowledge, you will understand what makes a wine truly award worthy.
 How does a wine competition work?
 How does the 100 point wine rating scale work?